tomzox/ST_assembly/README.md

 be found anywhere on the Internet.
 Fortunately the assembly syntax seems to be the official Motorola syntax and thus supported by many other assemblers (e.g.
 [vasm](http://sun.hasenbraten.de/vasm/) parses it just fine).
 However the macros used for system calls are not portable.
-I added a Perl script that generates codes for these specific macros.
+I added a little Perl script `asm_macro.pl` that generates codes for these specific macros.

 ## Building the programs